hafbau/lecture_notes/w03d3-new/README.md

 ## Things we learned.

+- Cookies are still not secure since the are stored in plain text on the browser
+- How to use cookies for protected routes e.g. /treasure based off our database record
+- do NOT forget bodyParser and /or cookieParser whenever needed e.g using req.cookies.
+- we used req.cookies to fetch a particular and cookie and res.cookie to set cookies

+> The below is from previous cohort, I think are good lessons as well.

 - Cookies are ways to deal with HTTP statelessness but they are not the only way and may not be right for all scenarios e.g. our lang preferences due to shareability.
-- Cookies are not secure
 - CookieParser (the library) just helps us to parse cookies.
 We would have to parse cookies manually without it.
-- `res.cookie...` for setting cookie. `req.cookies.` when fetching
+- `res.cookie(...)` for setting cookie. `req.cookies.` when fetching.
+Also, the cookies you set are the cookies you can get!
 - Don't just check cookie's existence, check if you(server) recognize what the cookie represents e.g. in your database
 - Get `morgan` for HTTP logging to console.
 - Nodemon is nice - it helps restarts `.js` files by default